 Soaring populations and economic growth are putting mounting pressure on the Earth's finite resources.
-That is why we must develop products and services that consume fewer resources.
+That is why we must develop products and services that consume fewer resources and produce less waste.
 At Total, we see this as an opportunity to become more competitive by cutting costs and offering cleaner, more affordable energy to as many people as possible.

 Designing products to limit their environmental footprint

-In 2009, we launched the Total Ecosolutions Program to promote the development of products and services that would help our customers consume less and better.
-The Total Ecosolutions label is awarded to products that outperform the market standard in terms of environmental or health impact over their entire lifecycle.
+In 2009, we launched the Total EcoSolutions Program to promote the development of products and services that would help our customers consume less and better.
+The Total EcoSolutions label is awarded to products that outperform the market standard in terms of environmental or health impact over their entire lifecycle.
 Nearly 100 products have been awarded the Total EcoSolutions label as of end-2016.

 Our petrochemical teams have developed a new generation of polyolefins under the Lumicene® brand name.
-The result is thinner packaging manufactured using fewer materials and generating less waste after use.
+The result is thinner packaging manufactured using fewer materials, emitting fewer greenhouse gases and generating less waste after use.
 The Lumicene® range includes polyethylenes used for cosmetics packaging or artificial grass, and polypropylenes, which are frequently used to manufacture drinking cups and feeding bottles for babies.